 We also maintain dedicated translation teams.
 These professionals, who remain with our customers’ projects for months (or years) on end, ensure that a brand’s content and marketing messaging is consistently and accurately presented across all global websites, in all languages.
 This is a compelling differentiator within our industry.

-However, as GM’s Tim Mahoney mentioned, companies must strike a delicate balance between consistency and customization to maximize returns in global markets.
-MotionPoint accommodates this need by offering powerful solutions that allow for a company’s local marketing teams (or other collaborators, including MotionPoint global marketing specialists) to customize the contents of a global website through localizations.
+However, as GM's Tim Mahoney mentioned, companies must strike a delicate balance between consistency and customisation to maximise returns in global markets.
+MotionPoint accommodates this need by offering powerful solutions that allow for a company's local marketing teams (or other collaborators, including MotionPoint global marketing specialists) to customise the contents of a global website through localizations.

-Local marketing teams should consider the translated site they've inherited as a canvas of sorts, with a fantastic and consistent foundation laid out for them to customize.
-These customizations could come in the form of localized promotions, graphics, regionally-resonant verbiage and more.
+Local marketing teams should consider the translated site they've inherited as a canvas of sorts, with a fantastic and consistent foundation laid out for them to customise.
+These customizations could come in the form of localised promotions, graphics, regionally-resonant verbiage and more.

 Applying these localizations should always start with a hypothesis-either based on data, or on a cultural or market-specific nuance.
 Focusing on this hypothesis ensures that changes are made prudently, and that clear, trackable KPIs are created for efficient and smart testing.